relativitydev/relativity-trace-documentation/docs/user_documentation.md

 -   **Rule Evaluation:** Responsible for evaluating configured Rules within the workspace

     > **NOTE:** The Rule Evaluation task queues up work via the Service Bus framework if the Data Disposal action is in use.
 Trace supports any queueing framework supported by Relativity.
-Data Disposal  tasks are performed by the Trace Worker Agent.
+Data Disposal  tasks are performed by the `Trace Worker Agent`.
 Additional Trace Worker Agents can be added to increase capacity.
 For more information, contact support@relativity.com.

 -   **Reporting**: Responsible for reporting on the state of the system via email